ItsPatrq/minimal-music-project/README.md

 Structure of `_data/customs.yml`:
 * custom-css: a list of urls to custom css files
 * custom-js: a list of urls to custom javascript files

+## Posts front matter parameters

+### Embedding media
+Each post can have it's own associated player.
+Information on how to embed the player should be described under *embed\_player* parameter.
+Each player should have at least two parameters: *src* and *type*, where *type* will define on how to fill *src*.
+Supported types:

+* soundcloud - src should be full url to song
+* bandcamp - on a "embed song" option on bandcamp, everything after *EmbeddedPlayer/* in generated code should be put to src parameter in front matter
+* spotify - src should be id of the song.
+It can be acquired via "copy song link", e.g. for url https://open.spotify.com/track/67IdIp2ij8oqTFsSguvy2I?si=f735480b74414902 the src should be 67IdIp2ij8oqTFsSguvy2I
+* youtube - src should be the *v* uri parameter, e.g. for url https://www.youtube.com/watch?v=dfdruxvE9-0 the src should be dfdruxvE9-0
+* anchor.fm - src is the full episode name (e.g. for URL https://anchor.fm/sucias/episodes/Not-All-Men-e15v6dv src should be Not-All-Men-e15v6dv)
+* audio_file - src should be path to file.
+Additionaly, required properties are name of the song (it will display in player) and boolean value *is\_relative\_url* (for easy access to files served from the same domain)

 ## Contributing